 They also stay warmer for longer than electric heating systems, as the hot water remains in the pipes even after the system switches off.

-Based on estimates from underfloor heating manufacturers, we've calculated that the annual running costs for water underfloor heating for a 10m2 room are between £45 - £80.
+Based on estimates from underfloor heating manufacturers, we've calculated that it costs roughly 26p per hour to run water underfloor heating in a 25m2 room (i.e., a medium-sized kitchen diner).

 However, you will need to consult a professional to get a clear idea of what it will cost in your home.